regen-network/governance/README.md

 ## Guidelines

 The following guidelines should be taken into consideration before submitting and voting on proposals.
-Proposals that do not follow these guidelines might be voted down on principle.
+Proposals that do not follow these guidelines may be voted down on principle.

 - All proposals should first be socialized on the Regen Network [Governance Forum](https://commonwealth.im/regen) before they are submitted on chain (especially before the deposit is made, which will start the voting period).